poteat/hkt-toolbelt/prompts/make-doc.md

 <UNIT_TEST_CONTENTS>
 ```

-You only need to emit the code for the documented input code file.
-You do not
-need to emit the unit tests.
+Please only output the JSDoc annotated code file, and not the unit tests.